learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-relational-databases-readme' title='Edgar Codd and Relational Databases'>Edgar Codd and Relational Databases</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-relational-databases-readme'>Edgar Codd and Table Relations</a> on Learn.co and start learning to code for free.</p>